 North Carolina Lifespan Respite Program

 Applicants must be referred to the program by a local professional organization.
 The professional organization (referring agency) will complete the online application on behalf of the family caregiver.
+The final application step is for the caregiver to provide their signature on the Caregiver Certification - either via electronic signature when email is provided or as a hard copy to be sent via mail when no email is provided in the Lifespan Respite Voucher Program application.

 - Priority is given to:

-- Those with the greatest social and economic needs
+- Caregivers with the greatest economic need.

 - Applicants must be able to use voucher funds within 90 days.